Have Large Vision-Language Models Mastered Art History?: Predicting Artistic Attributes with VLMs

-JenAesthetics \cite{amirshahi2013, amirshahi2013a, amirshahi2014} consists of 1,628 art images of colored oil paintings, all displayed in museums and scanned at high resolution.
-The dataset contains artworks from 11 distinct art periods, created by 410 artists and encompasses a comprehensive variety of artistic themes.
+\textbf{JenAesthetics} \cite{amirshahi2013,amirshahi2013a,amirshahi2014} consists of 1,628 high-resolution scans of oil paintings from museums, covering 11 art periods and 410 artists.
+It encompasses a comprehensive variety of artistic themes.
 Due to some broken URLs in the original dataset, we obtained 1,576 out of the 1,628 images.